vahanmkrtumyan/Daily_Report/README.md

 login for PM: login: arsenalkamyan, password: 123456, login for Developer: login: ashotsimonyan, password: 123456,

 I could not work on Sunday and have not finished implementing socket.io.
-If you give me one more day I can implement it also.
+If you give me one more day I can finish it.